copych/AcidBox/README.md

 [demo2.mp3](https://github.com/copych/AcidBox/blob/main/media/acidjukebox2.mp3?raw=true)

 # To build the thing
 You will need an ESP32 with PSRAM (ESP32 WROVER module).
 Preferrable an external DAC, like PCM5102.

+<b>ATTENTION!
+PSRAM handling requires up-to-date Arduino ESP32 core.
+Of what I tested, versions 2.0.4, 2.0.5, 2.0.6 are working, 2.0.0 is not</b>

-In ArduinoIDE (2.0.6 is working, 2.0.0 is not) select:
+In ArduinoIDE (I've used v.1.8.20) select:
 * board: ESP32 Dev Module
 * partition scheme: No OTA (1MB APP/ 3MB SPDIFF)
 * PSRAM: enabled